 Disney World With Fewer Crowds

 January to early February and the back-to-school season are great times to visit.
-September and October are great months to visit Orlando in general because hotel rates are at their lowest of the year, crowds have thinned, and there are many terrific deals on the table.
+Additionally, September and October are great months to visit Orlando in general because hotel rates are at their lowest of the year, crowds have thinned, and there are many terrific deals available at area attractions and resorts.